-- Contribution limits are far lower—Employees may save up to $6,000 in an IRA in 2021 ($7,000 if they’re age 50 or older), while in a 401(k) plan employees may save up to $19,500 in 2021 ($26,000 if they’re age 50 or older).
+- Contribution limits are far lower—IRA contribution limits are lower than 401(k) limits.
+The maximum may increase annually, based on cost-of-living adjustments (COLA), but not always.
+(The maximum contribution limits for IRAs stayed stagnant from 2019 through 2021 and increased slightly in 2022.)
 So even if employees max out their contribution to Illinois Secure Choice, they may still fall short of the amount of money they’ll likely need to achieve a financially secure retirement.

 - No employer matching and/or profit sharing contributions—Employer contributions are a major incentive for employees to save for their future.
 401(k) plans allow you the flexibility of offering employer contributions; however, Illinois Secure Choice does not.